agilyol/sipml5webrtc/README.md

 Paramaters in below should be pass from backend programming language or framework:

-* Disname Ð User display name
+* Disname - User display name
-* PrivIdentity Ð User name or private identity
+* PrivIdentity - User name or private identity
-* PubIdentity Ð Public identity
+* PubIdentity - Public identity
-* Txtpas Ð User password for connecting to network
+* Txtpas - User password for connecting to network
-* Pnumber Ð Receiver number or Number which user should call
+* Pnumber - Receiver number or Number which user should call

 Note: All parameters have default value which was used for test purpose.

 	 Functions:
-* sipRegister() Ð use for sign in
+* sipRegister() - use for sign in
-* sipunRegister() Ð use for logout
+* sipunRegister() - use for logout
-* sipCall() Ð use for calling
+* sipCall() - use for calling
-* sipMute() Ð use for muting call
+* sipMute() - use for muting call
-* sipunMute() Ð use for unmute call
+* sipunMute() - use for unmute call
-* sipHold() Ð use for hold in line
+* sipHold() - use for hold in line
-* sipResume() Ð use for Resuming call
+* sipResume() - use for Resuming call
-* sipTransfer() Ð use for transfer call
+* sipTransfer() - use for transfer call

 Note: To discontinue (stop) incoming calls you should need to create button with id btnAccept. txtCallStatus - is label id and it can be replaced with span.